 Are these Chanty features useful?
 Definitely.
 Is this enough to completely eliminate the need for full-fledged project management software?
 Probably not.

-Unlike Chanty, Pumble features don’t extend into task management — Pumble covers that via its free integration with its sister software, Plaky.
+Unlike Chanty, Pumble features don’t extend into task management.
+This doesn’t mean you can’t manage a project in Pumble from start to finish — Pumble covers that via its free integration with its sister software, Plaky.

 Pumble, although without native task management features, can be used effectively for task organization.
 For more demanding work, Pumble pairs up nicely with Plaky and other integrations.

-Pumble vs Chanty: Chanty has limited integrations while Pumble has access to a growing marketplace
+Pumble vs Chanty: Chanty has limited integrations, while Pumble has access to a growing marketplace

 The question is, how much can you achieve with the integrations available to you in each app?